 Triple MotoGP world champion Lorenzo retires

-Three-time MotoGP world champion Jorge Lorenzo said Thursday he would retire following the Valencia Grand Prix.
-The 32-year-old Spaniard, who rides for Honda and claimed the world title in 2010, 2012 and 2015, told a press conference that he was pulling out following Sunday's Valencia race.
+Valencia, Nov 14 (AFP) Three-times MotoGP world champion Jorge Lorenzo, who suffered a fractured spine this season, said Thursday he would retire following the Valencia Grand Prix.
+The 32-year-old Spaniard who rides for Honda and claimed the world title in 2010, 2012 and 2015 told a press conference he was pulling out following Sunday's Valencia race, the last grand prix of the season.

-The rider, who was also twice crowned 250cc champion, has suffered from poor form and injuries this season.
+The rider who was also twice crowned 250cc champion was retained for next season by Honda but has suffered from poor form and serious injuries this season.
+"This will be my last race in MotoGP and after this I am retiring from professional racing," Lorenzo said.

+"I've always thought there are four significant days in the life of a rider -- the first one is when it's your first race, the second one is your first win, then your first world championship -- not everyone can win the world championship, but some of us made it," Lorenzo said.
+"And then the day you retire.
+As you all imagine here, I'm here to announce that this day has arrived for me."

+Lorenzo said that a series of spills earlier this season with Honda led him to consider retiring for the first time in his career.
+"Injuries came to play an important role in my results and my performance so I was not able to be in a normal physical condition to be fast," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)